KailaniBailey/Google-Cybersecurity-Professional-Certificate/Course 8: Put It to Work: Prepare for Cybersecurity Jobs/Engage with the cybersecurity community/Strategies for engaging with the cybersecurity community/README.md

 Once you understand what your interests are, do a web search for organizations or conferences in your area.
 For example, you can type in “incident response cybersecurity conferences in my area.”
 This search will give you a list of cybersecurity conferences focused on incident response.
 If you’re interested in forensic security, you can type “forensic security organizations in my area” or a similar phrase into your web search engine.
 No matter what your interests are, you can do a web search online to find a cybersecurity organization or conference focused on that area.

 ### Use social media
 Social media is another great way to find cybersecurity organizations or conferences.
-[LinkedIn]®, for example, is a social media platform that connects business professionals with one another.
+[LinkedIn](https://www.linkedin.com/)®, for example, is a social media platform that connects business professionals with one another.
 You can use LinkedIn® to find security groups or organizations to join.
 In the LinkedIn® search bar, you can try search queries such as:

 - “Incident response cybersecurity groups”
 - “Organizations for cybersecurity analysts”